Tabithadejong/Tasty-Trails/README.md

 - Code Institutes video material
   - The video classes with Code Institute have helped me to my knowledge so far.

+## Conclusion

+- It was a pleasure to work on this application.
+However there is so much more that could be added, and I sure wanted to.
+The powerfull tools that come with a full-stack framework are absolutely endless and I am excited to explore more.